KrzysztofSzewczyk/MEdit/README.md

 ## Documentation

-You can find documentation [here](https://krzysztofszewczyk.github.io/MEdit/)
+You can find documentation [here](https://krzysztofszewczyk.github.io/MEdit/).
+Be sure to check our wiki [there](https://github.com/KrzysztofSzewczyk/MEdit/wiki)!

 ## Why not GPL?